Allied Democratic Forces insurgency: 2025

-March

 On 22 March, it was reported that Ugandan intelligence indicated an alliance pact between the Cooperative for the Development of Congo (CODECO) Lendu militant rebels and the ADF.
 This was a notably surprising event considering the ADF have historically not worked with another other groups, other rebels included.

-Between 31 March and 1 April, war criminal, Thomas Lubanga, native of the Ituri province, announced that a new political and militant rebel group had formed in Ituri, called the Convention for the Popular Revolution (CPL).
-Lubanga was convicted of recruiting child soldiers, an internationally recognized war crime (Note: As set out by the International Criminal Court's Rome Statute, (Article 8, section a, subsection xxvi) stating that "conscripting or enlisting children under the age of fifteen years into the national armed forces or using them to participate actively in hostilities" is a war crime.) by the International Criminal Court (ICC) in 2012, but was released and appointment as an peacemaking task force emissary in Ituri by Congolese President Félix Tshisekedi in 2020.
-In 2022, he was captured by a rebel group for approximately 2 months, after which he sought refuge in Kampala, Uganda.
+Between 31 March and 1 April, Thomas Lubanga, native of the Ituri Province, announced that a new political and militant rebel group had formed in Ituri, called the Convention for the Popular Revolution (CPL).
+Lubanga was convicted of recruiting child soldiers, an internationally recognized war crime (Note: As set out by the International Criminal Court's Rome Statute, (Article 8, section a, subsection xxvi) stating that "conscripting or enlisting children under the age of fifteen years into the national armed forces or using them to participate actively in hostilities" is a war crime.) by the International Criminal Court (ICC), in 2012, but was released and appointment as an peacemaking task force emissary in Ituri by Congolese president Félix Tshisekedi in 2020.
+In 2022, he was captured by a rebel group for approximately 2 months, after which he sought refuge in Kampala.
 Lubanga reported that armed militants were present in three areas of the province.
 The number of fighters Lubanga controlled was unclear.
 It is believed that this development could bring further instability in the region as FARDC, UPDF, and Joint Operation Shujaa forces deal with unrelenting ADF attacks and major M23 advances.
 Furthermore, former Ugandan funding for Lubanga's Union of Congolese Patriots (UPC) during the UPC's military interventions in the Second Congo War could complicate their involvement in the region.
 The CPL launched its first offensives in the early weeks of August 2025, during which 18 people were caught between heavy gunfire and killed.

-April

 ADF rebels attacked the Mambasa, Ituri mining area 5km off of the PK23 road during the night between 5 and 6 April.
 Rebels attacked farmers with machetes and light arms, killing three and injuring others.
 They were seen escaping with hostages.
 Civilians in the peripheries moved into Mambasa-centre and Mayuano, both of which were reportedly secured by local police forces.
 The CRDH claims local populations alerted authorities of rebel presence in the area a month prior, but no security was provided.
 Territorial secretary and human rights advocate claimed ADF rebels set up tents in Mendimendi and Mandondo for the sake of establishing a camp or stronghold.
-On 9 April, 21 RPG-7 rockets were destroyed in the town of Boga, Irumu territory, Ituri by the demining Africa for Mine Action (AFRILAM) NGO.
+On 9 April, 21 RPG-7 rockets were destroyed in the town of Boga, Irumu Territory, Ituri by the demining Africa for Mine Action (AFRILAM) NGO.
 They were identified to have been buried for over a year near an FARDC camp within Boga.
 AFRILAM urged citizens to watch for more explosives as they were in the areas and others nearby when the ADF were active.